hyper-neutrino/java-public/programs/ball-simulator/README.md

 `+`, `-`, and `*` will consume a ball and store its value on the first ball, and then on the second ball, will consume it and apply that operator to both of them.
 A new ball with this value is released right under it.
 It will then reset its memory and reset its state.

 `<`, `>`, `≤`, `≥`, and `=` will compare the values of two balls (first in first), and then will release a ball if the comparison is true.

+Upon exiting, each space with `$` will report how many times a ball passed over it, starting at (0, 0) and working by rows.

 Balls cannot collide.
 Execution stops once all balls have left the specified grid.